chinamike65/hugo-tuolesi/content/book4/book4en.md

 When the Bodhisattva becomes a Buddha in the later period, he will show his retribution body or incarnation with great compassion, teach and transform all beings, and let all beings obtain real benefits.

-If there is no great compassion, the heart will be unwilling to help sentient beings to liberate, and will be like an arahant who has entered Nirvana by himself, and sentient beings will not be helped.
+If there is no great compassion, the heart will be unwilling to help sentient beings to liberate, and will be like an Arhat who has entered Nirvana by himself, and sentient beings will not be helped.

 Therefore, for becoming a Buddha, every moment of the first, middle, and last three periods of practice, compassion and heart are always the most important.